 NEW YORK, N.Y., USA, 30 November 2022— Deloitte Global today released its Technology, Media & Telecommunications (TMT) 2023 Predictions report, which highlights the biggest trends in TMT and how they could impact businesses and consumers around the globe.
 The report focuses on the crucial roles

 “The TMT industry continues to move and to change at a dynamic pace,” says Ariane Bucaille, Global Industry leader, Technology, Media & Telecommunications.
 “In 2023, we foresee the rapid advancement and deployment of a range of technologies to help businesses and consumers do more with less.
-Breakthroughs in technological developments coupled with changing consumer habits are constantly challenging business leaders today and as they look towards future growth.”
+Breakthroughs in technological developments coupled with changing consumer habits are constantly challenging business leaders today and as they look toward future growth.”

 Don’t fear the tiers: Global growth in streaming services includes AVOD increase